Data available for Mothers and their Children’s Health Substudy

 From 2022, MatCH data will join ALSWH data in being freely and openly available to external collaborators (rather than data use being limited to the original MatCH Project Team).
 Please see the ALSWH web page: Applying for data.

-- Eligible women were invited to complete the survey (online or paper) about their three youngest birth children aged under 13 years.
+- Eligible women from the ALSWH 1973-78 Cohort were invited to complete the survey (online or paper) about their three youngest birth children aged under 13 years.

 - Survey measures included diet and physical activity, health-related quality of life, illness and disability, health service use, sleep, social and emotional development, and anthropometric measures – see more.

 MatCH survey data is linked to:

-- Maternal data provided under ALSWH, including surveys, linked health records, and geocoded environmental data.
+- Maternal data held by ALSWH on the 1973-78 Cohort, including surveys, linked health records, and geocoded environmental data.

 - Mothers of 4,300 MatCH children also consented to linkage of their children’s NAPLAN (National Assessment Program Literacy and Numeracy) and AEDC (Australian Early Development Census) records (see more).